Laura Jurca

 Laura Jurca (born 14 September 1999, in Munich) is a Romanian artistic gymnast and a member of Romania's women's artistic gymnastics team.
 She is the 2014 European junior all-around silver medalist.
 She also represented Romania at the 2014 Youth Olympic Games.

 Junior career

 2012

-Laura competed at the Trnava Gym Festival and placed first with the Romanian team.
+Jurca competed at the Trnava Gym Festival and placed first with the Romanian team.
 A few months later she placed fourth on vault and seventh on vault at Romanian Nationals.

 2013

 Jurca debuted internationally at the International Gymnix where she placed seventh with the Romanian junior team.
 A few months later she competed in a friendly meet against France, winning the gold medal with her team and the bronze in the vault, and additionally she placed fifth on floor and eighth in the all-around.
 In July, she was selected, along Silvia Zarzu and Andreea Iridon, to represent Romania at the European Youth Olympic Festival, held in Utrecht, Nederlands.
 There, Laura had a good meet, placing 3rd with her team and second on vault.
 She also qualified to the balance beam and all-around final, placing sixth and seventh respectively.

 In September she tied for first on vault and with her team at Romanian Nationals.